 The Minards were close with their relatives of the Rummel, Smith and Little families.
 Mary Ann's sister and brother-in-law, Sarah (Rummel) and John Wesley Smith.
 (Andrew Minard and John W. Smith also were cousins -- their mothers, who were Littles, were sisters.)

-The Minards then migrated further west to Illinois, settling
+The Minards then migrated further west, embarking for Illinois and settling

 in Atkinson, Henry County, along with the Smiths, who had arrived in 1855.
 They